Ariana Grande Talks Love With Mac Miller, Shows Off Abs On Cover Of Cosmopolitan

-Ariana Grande got candidly open about her relationship with rapper Mac Miller, whom she has known since she was 19 years old.
+Ariana Grande got candidly open about her relationship with rapper Mac Miller, whom she has known since she was 19-years-old.
 The 23-year-old singer showed off her rock hard abs in a white crop top and snakeskin miniskirt on the latest cover of Cosmopolitan.

 Superstar singer Ariana Grande sat down with Cosmopolitan to talk about her love for her boyfriend Mac Miller.
 The two musicians have known each other since Grande was 19 and while the two were not dating the entire time, she said that they had “loved each other since the beginning.”